What is Alternative Dispute Resolution (ADR)?

 Alternative Dispute Resolution (ADR) refers to any procedure that resolves a dispute without resorting to litigation.
 Simply put, it is a method of resolving a dispute or claim outside of the courtroom.
 Before pursuing ADR, both parties must agree on it.
 Alternative Dispute Resolution (ADR) methods typically involve the use of a neutral third party to assist in reaching a resolution.
 There are also various types of Alternative Dispute Resolution (ADR) like negotiation, mediation ,etc that will be studied in-depth further.

-What kind disputes or conflicts can be managed by Alternative Dispute Resolution (ADR)?
+What kind of disputes or conflicts can be managed by Alternative Dispute Resolution (ADR)?

 Alternative Dispute Resolution (ADR) can help with a variety of civil disputes, conflicts, or claims.
 Some examples of topics include, but are not limited to: